maleck13/sync-poc/README.md

 # Generic Sync

-This POC code illustrates how it is possible to sync resources from an API to a target kubernetes cluster without having to know the specific types.
+This POC code that illustrates how it is possible to sync resources from an API to a target kubernetes cluster without having to know the specific types.
 It also shows a mechanism for specifying data that you want reported back.

 ## API